rakeshbroy/Programs/README.md

-This repo contain 2 Programs:-
+This repo contain following programs:
-  1. Finding sencond largest number
+ 1. search.py =====> search for a specified sub-string in a given file named "searchfile.txt" , mark the matches with color and print on the console.
-  2. Finding second smallest number
+ 2. Finds the second largst number in a given list.

-in a list in python
+ 3. Finds the second smallest number in a given list.